 Asset Protection Review (APR)

 If you are unsure about what steps to take with regard to entity formation or asset protection generally, or would like a discussion of your legal options, we would be glad to assist you with an asset protection review.

 What is an APR?

-This is the description of the APR process from elsewhere on our website:
+This is the description of the APR process summarized from our website:

 The APR is an analysis of circumstances and goals with recommendations for action.
 It is a good starting point if a client is uncertain about what action to take regarding a business/investment structure or defending assets.
 We ask that you provide us in advance with a concise list of assets liabilities (not full financials) as well as any legal action that may be pending or threatened.
 Note that the APR is a dialogue between attorney and client (rather than a formal report) which must occur within the immediate time frame (three days) to be included in the flat fee.

 In terms of format, the APR is a dialogue between attorney and client (rather than some sort of glossy formal analysis or report).

 Note that Mr. Willis no longer practices either federal or U.S. bankruptcy law (it is a specialty nowdays) and therefore may only offer general comments in those areas.
 Our focus is more on the state exemptions and maintaining/defending them in state court.
 We can refer you to a bankruptcy specialist in the Houston or Dallas area if that is needed.